SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 You can start more than one sqreamd on a single GPU by splitting it.

-**Comment: What is "sqreamd" in all lower case?
-It is an instance of a SQream database?**

 The following example shows the GPU being split into **two** sqreamd's on the GPU in **slot 0**: